Sitecore/jss/docs/data/routes/docs/nextjs/getting-started-nextjs/workflow-options/en.md

 > With this path, you only get a JSS application based on Next.js for a [code-first developer workflow](/docs/fundamentals/dev-workflows/code-first).
 You will need to perform additional steps to connect to a Sitecore instance.

-Follow the [Walkthrough: Creating a JSS Next.js starter application](/docs/nextjs/getting-started-nextjs/walkthrough-jsscreate) to set up the starter application for front-end development.
+Follow the [Walkthrough: Creating a JSS Next.js application](/docs/nextjs/getting-started-nextjs/walkthrough-jsscreate) to set up the sample application for front-end development.